hmrc/transit-movements-trader-manage-documents/README.md

 This is a service for generating PDFs for the following documents:
 * TAD (Transit Accompanying Document)
-* TSAD (Transit and Safety and Security Declaration)
 * Unloading permission

 ## Download